Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 Mental health apps without licensed professionals

-The first is therapeutic-type apps that can help you with a specific part of your health.
-These apps aren't really "therapy apps."
-They don't provide you with a therapist or a way to get specific help.
+Apps that operate without the involvement of a mental health professional aren't really "therapy apps."
+They don't provide you with a therapist or a way to access therapy.

-This app does exactly what it sounds like.
-It helps you to track your mood throughout the day.
+Moodfit helps you track your mood throughout the day.
 You can even set reminders for yourself, so you don't forget to track.
 The information is then stored, and you can use history charts or export the information into a CSV or PDF file to email to your therapist.

 Breathe2Relax

-Deep breathing can help you control anxiety symptoms and overcome the fight or flight response to stress.
-The Breathe2Relax app helps you learn deep breathing techniques that you can use anywhere you are.
+Deep breathing can help you control anxiety symptoms and overcome the fight-or-flight response to stress.
+The Breathe2Relax app helps you learn deep breathing techniques that you can use anywhere.

 Medisafe

-This app helps you to manage your medications safely.
-The app will help you keep your medication straight and remind you when you need to take it.
-If you're on several different medication types, this can help make sure that you're not mixing up what you're supposed to be taking at that time.
+Medisafe helps you manage your medications safely.
+The app will help you keep your medication timing in order and remind you when you need to take it.
+If you're on several different medication types, this can help ensure that you're not mixing up what you're supposed to be taking at that time.

 Therapy apps with licensed professionals

-The other types of apps are those that actually connect you with a licensed mental health professional.
-These apps allow you to have therapy from anywhere instead of having to make an appointment in person with a therapist.
+Other types of mental-health supporting apps are those that actually connect you with a licensed mental health professional.
+These apps allow you to have therapy from anywhere instead of making an appointment in person with a therapist.
 A few examples include:

-The Regain app provides you with a licensed professional who can help you with all of your relationship trials.
+The ReGain app provides you with a licensed professional who can help you with all of your relationship trials.
 It doesn't matter if you're married or just dating; couples counseling can help everyone.
-You work one-on-one with a therapist in a room that you can 24/7.
+You work one-on-one with a therapist in a room you can access 24/7, although your therapist might take a day or more to reply.
 You can also set appointments for phone sessions or video chat sessions with your therapist.
 And, you can add your significant other to the room for couples counseling either from the start or at any point along your therapy journey.

 BetterHelp - online counseling

-This app works similarly to the Regain app, but you can use it for any mental health challenge that you're facing, not just relationships.
-You get the same to a room 24/7 and the ability to set sessions with your therapist.
+The BetterHelp app works similarly to the ReGain app, but you can use it for any mental health challenge that you're facing, not just relationships.
 This allows you to easily address things like anxiety and depression, among other mental health challenges.

 Pros of using a therapy app